liveview-native/live_view_native/guides/introduction/overview.md

 # Overview

 LiveView Native is a framework for building native applications using Elixir and Phoenix LiveView.
 It allows a single application to serve a multitude of clients by transforming platform-specific template code into native user interfaces.
-Here's a basic example that serves web, iOS, iPadOS and macOS clients natively:
+Here's a basic example that serves HTML, iOS, iPadOS and macOS clients natively:

 <!-- tabs-open -->